Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Results Discussion

-We visualize the spatial distribution of wPTAL across four ethnic groups, White, Black, Asian, and Hispanic, in Figure~\ref{analysis:race}.
-We observe that the spatial distribution of wPTAL distinctly varies across these ethnicity groups.
+We visualize the spatial distribution of wAL across four ethnic groups, White, Black, Asian, and Hispanic, in Figure~\ref{analysis:race}.
+We observe that the spatial distribution of wAL distinctly varies across these ethnicity groups.
 The White population predominantly resides in central Manhattan and along the boundary between Brooklyn and Queens.
-These areas benefit from extensive subway infrastructure, resulting in notably high accessibility with a mean wPTAL of 7,262.4.
-In contrast, the Black population is largely concentrated in southern Brooklyn, a region with fewer subway lines and limited public transit coverage, resulting in significantly lower accessibility with a mean wPTAL of 459.1.
+These areas benefit from extensive subway infrastructure, resulting in notably high accessibility with a mean wAL of 7,262.4.
+In contrast, the Black population is largely concentrated in southern Brooklyn, a region with fewer subway lines and limited public transit coverage, resulting in significantly lower accessibility with a mean wAL of 459.1.
 Asian neighborhoods cluster prominently in Queens, especially around major transit hubs such as Flushing and Jackson Heights neighborhood.
-These areas benefit from multiple subway lines and bus services, which yields relatively high accessibility reflected by a mean wPTAL of 2,138.3.
-Hispanic neighborhoods, predominantly living in northern Brooklyn and eastern Queens, typically lie further from major transit routes, resulting in the lowest mean wPTAL among the four ethnic groups at 244.0.
+These areas benefit from multiple subway lines and bus services, which yields relatively high accessibility reflected by a mean wAL of 2,138.3.
+Hispanic neighborhoods, predominantly living in northern Brooklyn and eastern Queens, typically lie further from major transit routes, resulting in the lowest mean wAL among the four ethnic groups at 244.0.
 Nonetheless, some central Hispanic neighborhoods in Queens exhibit better transit accessibility than those at the borough’s edges or the Bronx, indicating localized variations in service distribution.